TomAugspurger/dnwr-zlb/model/Readme.md

 in my simplistic implementation they are run completely independently.
 A more sophisticated program could probably be written, but this is a first try.

+I've implemented a class, `BellmanRunner` that tries to be a bit cute to speed up the convergence.
+The essential logic is all in the method `run_one`, which essentially takes the parameters and an estimate for aggregate output and returns (to the file system) the value function, wage schedule, wage distribution, and output.

 Once the value function has stabilized (see the next section), we can sample from the implied steady state values to get an empirical cumulative